-Just outside the northern facing exit of the Forum, you’ll find the Mamertine Prison.
-It is not actually inside the structure so make sure you are ready to leave as you won’t be allowed reentry.
-The prison was said to have been built as early as the 7th century BC and originally was referred to as the Tullianum.
+Just outside the north facing exit of the Forum, you’ll find the Mamertine Prison.
+It’s not actually inside the structure, so make sure you are ready to leave as you won’t be allowed reentry.
+The prison was said to have been built as early as the seventh century B.C. and was originally referred to as the Tullianum.

 According to Christian Dogma, St. Peter was imprisoned here prior to his execution on the cross upside down.
-The prison was not intended for long-term incarceration, but merely a place to be held prior to a trial and eventually execution.
-It was close to the Forum and Capitoline Hill which made it accessible.
+The prison was not intended for long-term incarceration, but merely a holding place prior to a trial and, eventually, execution.
+It was close to the Forum and Capitoline Hill, which made it accessible.

 Peter was not the only prisoner of mention to be held here.
-Jugurtha, king of Numidia was held in the Mamertine Prison for a short stay and possibly died inside.
-Vercingetorix, a chieftain from Gaul and nemesis of Julius Caesar who attempted to unite Gaul against the Romans, but didn’t get far also died here.
+Jugurtha, king of Numidia, was held in the Mamertine Prison for a short stay and possibly died inside.
+Vercingetorix, a chieftain from Gaul and nemesis of Julius Caesar who unsuccessfully attempted to unite Gaul against the Romans, also died here.

 6. Teatro Marcello

-Once being able to hold up to 20,000 spectators, the main entertainment was theater and dramatics.
-To this day, if you happen to be here in the summertime, you could attend a classical music concert outside.
-What better way to listen to music than by dreamily staring up at a 2,000-year-old monument as you listen to Beethoven?
+Once holding up to 20,000 spectators, the main entertainment here was theater and dramatics.
+To this day, if you happen to be here in the summertime, you can attend a classical music concert outside.
+What better way to spend an evening than by dreamily staring up at a 2,000-year-old monument as you listen to Beethoven?

 5. The Base of the Colossal Statue of Nero

-The Colossal Statue of Nero was a massive structure that measured, including the base, 106.5 Roman feet according to Pliny the Elder.
-That means about 99 feet (30.3m) in today’s measurements.
+The Colossal Statue of Nero was a massive structure that measured, including the base, 106.5 Roman feet, according to Pliny the Elder.
+That would be about 99 feet (30.3 meters) in today’s measurements.
 It was built in the likeness of Nero, at least his face, until after his death when it was modified to the likeness of the sun god Sol.

-You have to imagine that this statue was almost the size of the Statue of Liberty; only 10 or so feet shorter.
-Built and constructed without any of the machinery our Lady Liberty had during the late industrial revolution.
+You have to imagine that this statue was almost the size of the Statue of Liberty, only 10 or so feet shorter.
+Built and constructed without any of the machinery used to construct our Lady Liberty in the late industrial revolution.

-A great example is that the statue was moved after Nero’s death to right outside the Colosseum and ancient writers said it took some 40 elephants to transport the structure.
-The last mention of it in history was in the late 4th century before it vanished in thin air.
+A great example is that the statue was moved after Nero’s death to right outside the Colosseum, and ancient writers said it took some 40 elephants to transport the structure.
+The last mention of it in history was in the late fourth century before it vanished into thin air.
 Today, all we have is a portion of the base with trees growing out of it.
 A great place to take a load off and enjoy the shade.

 4. Ludus Magnus

-Just across from the Colosseum on Via di San Giovanni in Laterano are the remains of the Ludus Magnus which was the closest and greatest gladiator training school in the empire.
+Just across from the Colosseum on Via di San Giovanni in Laterano are the remains of the Ludus Magnus—the closest and greatest gladiator training school in the empire.
 It has many cells for slaves and even an underground tunnel directly connected to the Colosseum.

 The Ludus was built by Emperor Domitian.
-The Colosseum was built between 72 AD to 82 AD, with a soft opening in 80 AD.
-Just after it was finished they must have realized there were some supply chain issues with great fighters so Domitian decided to take it upon himself.
+Just after the Colosseum was finished in A.D.
+82 (with a soft opening in A.D.
+80), they must have realized there were some supply chain issues with great fighters, so Domitian decided to take it upon himself to rectify the situation.

-The school underwent renovations and improvements but it was more or less used for over 200 years.
-Gladiators came from across the empire to train, as free persons or slaves, and the Ludus Magnus was the Harvard of gladiator schools.
+The school underwent renovations and improvements, but it was more or less used for over 200 years.
+Gladiators came from across the empire to train, as free persons or slaves, in what was the Harvard of gladiator schools—the Ludus Magnus.

 The word ludi could be used to refer to the games and training all the same.
-Once you entered a Ludus, your primary skillset would be chosen and you’d be trained by a lanista.
+Once you entered a ludus, your primary skillset would be chosen and you’d be trained by a lanista.
 The word gladiator was one specific type of fighter that fought with a short sword known as the gladius.
-This was popularized by the movie Gladiator with Russel Crow which is possibly the best movie ever produced.
+This was popularized by the movie “Gladiator” starring Russel Crow, which is possibly the best movie ever produced.

 3. The Roman Forum

 The Roman Forum was downtown Rome 2,000 years ago.
-Originally, it was a market and was transformed little by little into a space full of temples, administrative buildings, and Basilicas ( courthouses, not churches).rum
+Originally, it was a market, which was transformed little by little into a space full of temples, administrative buildings, and basilicas (courthouses, not churches).

-As the legend goes, this swampy area was once a neutral no-mans-land for the various tribes who lived on the surrounding hills.
-When they would want to meet, they would go into the forum and discuss serious matters.
+As the legend goes, this swampy area was once a neutral no-mans-land for the various tribes who lived in the surrounding hills.
+When they needed to meet up, they would go into the forum and discuss serious matters.
 Today, we also go into forums to discuss things, so we owe this word, as well as many others, to the Ancient Romans.

 Daily Life and Special Occasions

-Imagine if you were a Senator in Ancient Rome.
-A large part of your day would have spent in the Forum.
-In the morning you would arrive in the Forum and meet with some friends to discuss matters of the day.
-After you would head to the Senate house to go over government matters of the day.
-After that, you would head over one of the Basilicas to listen to some court cases happening.
-Finally, you would go to a temple to pray, before heading home.
+Imagine you were a senator in Ancient Rome: A large part of your day would be spent in the Forum.
+In the morning, you would arrive at the Forum and meet with some friends to discuss the day’s matters.
+Then, you would head to the Senate house to go over matters of government.
+After that, you’d head over to one of the basilicas to hear some of the ongoing court cases.
+Finally, at the end of the day, you would go to a temple to pray before heading home.

-Another important function of the Forum were the triumphal arches inside.
-When Romans won a military victory, they loved to show it off with massive military parades.
-These huge processions would wind their way around the city and also go under massive triumphal arches.
-In the beginning these would have been made of wood, but over time would replaced with ones in stone.
+Another important feature of the Forum were the triumphal arches inside.
+When Romans had a military victory, they loved to show it off with massive military parades.
+These huge processions would wind their way around the city and go under these massive triumphal arches.
+Early on, these would have been made of wood, but over time they were replaced with ones made of stone.